Current 5-MeO-DMT Clinical Trials

 MEO101

-Usona has recently been granted IND approval to conduct a phase 1, first-in-human, double-blind, placebo-controlled, randomized, single and multiple ascending dose study to determine the safety, tolerability, and pharmacokinetics of 5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT) administered by intramuscular injection in healthy volunteers.
+Usona has completed all dosing sessions for participants in our phase 1, first-in-human, randomized, double-blind, placebo-controlled, single and multiple ascending dose study to evaluate the safety, tolerability, and pharmacokinetics of 5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT), administered by intramuscular injection in healthy volunteers.

 5-MeO-DMT Overview

 5-MeO-DMT, first synthesized in 1936 (Hoshino 1936), is closely related in structure to serotonin (5-hydroxytryptamine [5-HT]), and therefore has a similar molecular structure to the classic psychedelics DMT (N,N-dimethyltryptamine) and psilocybin.
-However, its pharmacological activity may be distinct.
-5-MeO-DMT works mainly as a selective serotonin receptor agonist at the 5-HT1A and 5-HT2A receptors, with functional dominance of the 5‑HT1A subtype being suggested by numerous researchers (Spencer 1987, Winter 2000, Krebs-Thomson 2006, Shen 2010a).
+However, its pharmacological activity may be distinct; 5-MeO-DMT works mainly as a selective serotonin receptor agonist at both 5-HT1A and 5-HT2A receptors, with functional dominance of the 5 HT1A subtype being suggested by numerous researchers (Spencer 1987, Winter 2000, Krebs-Thomson 2006, Shen 2010a).

 As a potentially potent, fast-acting agent with short duration of psychedelic effect in humans, 5-MeO-DMT may have significant health care implications due to cost-savings and increased patient accessibility.